The Best Graphics Card Under 100 Dollars | 10 GPU’S Reviewed

 This little 1GB card from Asus really isn’t anything special – but that’s not to say it’s not any good.
 It’s basic, yet powerful for its size, and has quite good support for modern gaming and animation integration.
 While it’s not the most powerful card you’ll find for under $100, it’s one of the most reliable, and a great quality model at that.

-The Radeon R7 250 from ASUS comes with 1GB high-speed DDR5 Ram and supports a 2K resolution running DirectX 12.
-It uses a PCI-e 3.0 connector, and has a low profile form factor, and a dust-proof fan which increases the life of the card by up to 25% – quite a smart achievement, as far as we’re concerned, as we know how much of a killer dust can be.
+The NVIDIA GeForce GT 710 from ASUS comes with 1GB high-speed DDR5 Ram and supports a 2K resolution running DirectX 12.
+It uses a PCI-e 2.0 connector, and has a low profile form factor ensuring it will fit into the smallest of cases and has a memory clock speed of 5012MHz.

 This is a pretty simple and straightforward card, and is perfect if you’re looking for a basic, solid upgrade with no frills, a great build quality, and enough performance to handle all your day to day and basic creative stuff.

-While buying a graphics card from a relatively new or unknown manufacturer can always be a bit daunting, with the market for graphics card being dominated by a few titans.
+Buying a graphics card from a relatively new or unknown manufacturer can always be a bit daunting, with the graphics card market being dominated by a few titans.
 As such, many will avoid GPUs from brands they don’t know.

-However, the ViewMax GeForce GT 740 is a card that defies these expectations.
-With a high-quality NVIDIA chipset and great specs, it’s a perfect example of why sticking to what you know best isn’t always the right move.
+However, the VisionTek Radeon 5450 2GB is a card that defies these expectations.
+With a high-quality AMD chipset, it’s a perfect example of why sticking to what you know best isn’t always the right move.

-It comes with all the frills of a top-end NVIDIA graphics card, such as NVIDIA’s adaptive vsync technology, unified architecture, PhysX and CUDA technologies.
+The AMD chipset and AMD Radeon graphics processor make this a quality graphics card to start your journey into the world of graphics cards.
 All these, in combination with the specs, help this card get the utmost performance capability on its budget-limited build.
-It would have otherwise been our pick for the best graphics card under $100 for gaming, had they included one-click overclocking and GDDR5 RAM.
+It is a strong contender for the pick for the best graphics card under $100 for gaming.

-This is a fantastic card for its price, with features and support ensuring it won’t soon become obsolete, or stop being able to keep up with new developments in gaming, animation and design/video editing.
+This is a fantastic card for its price, with features and support ensuring it won’t soon become obsolete, or be able to keep up on some level with the basic gaming needs of today, animation and design/video editing.
 If you’re looking for a strong, general upgrade within the price range of $100, as an overall performance booster, then this is undoubtedly the card for you.

 - Low Profile Design